davisjones.work

 Differentiating Slaveries in the Americas: Uncovering Regional Systems and the Multiplicity of Enslaved Experience

 This paper explores the idea that slavery in the Americas was not a single, uniform institution but rather a collection of diverse and regionally distinct “slaveries.”
-While the U.S. memory often focuses narrowly on the antebellum South, the essay emphasizes that systems of bondage varied widely—from Indigenous captivity practices, to the northern non-plantation system, to southern plantation economies, and to the brutal sugar operations of the Caribbean.
-By recognizing these differences, the essay argues for a more nuanced understanding of slavery’s legacies—one that honors the varied struggles of the enslaved.
+While the U.S. memory often focuses the antebellum South, the essay emphasizes that systems of bondage varied widely.
+By recognizing these differences, the essay argues for a more nuanced understanding of slavery’s legacies, one that honors the varied struggles of the enslaved.

 Read Now (677 words)